NMReDATAInitiative/J-graph/testSchema/README.md

+Schemas are built in the `./schemaNoLinkedData/` (and a script validates)

+Some are created directly in `./schemaNoLinkedData/` with `./updateSchema.js` `./generateLinkedDataSchema.js` makes linked data versions (and another script validates) `./resolveSchemas.js` makes the resolved version (no validation)

+For instances....

 A timestamp and random ID is added if not present in the original data in ./instances for the linked data version in ./instancesLD